microsoft/IoT-For-Beginners/1-getting-started/lessons/3-sensors-and-actuators/pi-actuator.md

     Light level: 290
     ```

-1. Cover and uncover the light sensor.
+1. Cover and uncover the sunlight sensor.
 Notice how the LED will light up if the light level is 200 or less, and turn off when the light level is greater than 200.

     > 💁 If the LED doesn't turn on, make sure it is connected the right way round, and the spin button is set to full on.